 Doctors aren't always sure what causes an ectopic beat, but some things can trigger it, such as:

 If you feel your heart flutter or miss a beat now and then, that's normal.
 It's usually nothing to worry about.

 But if your heart seems to miss or skip a beat regularly, or more than it used to, tell your doctor.
 They may be able to diagnose an ectopic beat by listening to your heart.

 The doctor may also ask you to wear a Holter monitor, a device that keeps tabs on your heart rhythm.
 It will help evaluate the beats, check how often they're happening, and make sure there are no other problems besides the ectopic beats.

-Even if you don't have any symptoms, a heart scan may reveal that you have an ectopic beat.
+Even if you don't have any symptoms, one of these tests may reveal that you have an ectopic beat.

 In some cases, medication may be a solution.
 These include beta-blockers and other drugs that change the way the heart responds to hormones or electrical signals.